PyGreSQL/PyGreSQL/docs/contents/pg/adaptation.rst

     True

-However, calculating the intersection points between the two circles using the ``#`` operator does not work (at least not as of PostgreSQL version 9.6).
+However, calculating the intersection points between the two circles using the ``#`` operator does not work (at least not as of PostgreSQL version 10).
-So let' resort to SymPy to find out.
+So let's resort to SymPy to find out.
 To ease importing circles from PostgreSQL to SymPy, we create and register the following typecast function::

     >>> from sympy import Point, Circle